williamscale/williamscale.github.io/_projects/routee-optimal-speed.markdown

 \end{aligned}
 $$

 where $g$ is the gasoline consumed.
 An $\alpha=0$ represents the maximum fuel consumed where $\alpha=1$ is the optimal minimum fuel consumed case.
+In this trip, there is a difference of over half a gallon of fuel between worst case and optimal!
 Below is the plot of cumulative fuel used over the entire trip.

 ![Fuel Consumption Along Trip](https://williamscale.github.io/attachments/routee-optimal-speed/gge_along.png)

 ## Future Work

-As shown below, the same amount of fuel is used over a range of speed 55 to 62 mph.
-Currently, if the optimal fuel usage is at a speed less than but not equal to the speed limit, the lowest speed is designated as optimal speed.
+In the example below, the same amount of fuel is used over a range of speed 55 to 62 mph.
+Currently, if the optimal fuel usage is at a speed less than but not equal to the speed limit, the lowest speed is designated as optimal speed by my function.
 This doesn't change the fuel consumption calculations, but it increases the time of the trip.
 Ideally, 62 mph would be called optimal, in this example.
 Optimizing time after optimizing fuel usage is a good next step in the work.

 ![Leg 4 Speed Search](https://williamscale.github.io/attachments/routee-optimal-speed/speed_range_4.png)